saijainam/staysafeinthailand/README.md

-# Stay Safe in tTailand
+# Stay Safe in Thailand
 ## For human rights defenders